othercodes/rest/README.md

 Once we have our module we can register it with the `->setModule()` method.
-This method needs three parameters, the first one is the name of the module, the second one is the complete namespace of the module, and the third one is the hook name for our module, it can be "before" and "after" depends when we want to launch our module.
+This method needs three parameters, the first one is the name of the module, the second one is the complete namespace of the module, and the third one is the hook name for our module, it can be "before" and "after" depends on when we want to launch our module.

 ```php
 $api->setModule('module_name','Module\Complete\Namespace','after');